mattn/go-sqlite3/README.md

 - Error: `database is locked`

-    When you get a database is locked.
-Please use the following options.
+    This means two different connections are trying to write to the database at the same time.

-    Add to DSN: `cache=shared`
+    One way to fix this is to ensure your program limits the number of writers to 1, for example by using `sync.Mutex` (it's fine to be have multiple reads, even when writing).

-    Example:
+    Adding `_journal_mode=wal` improves the general concurrency in most cases, although it doesn't 100% eliminate locking issues:

     ```go
-    db, err := sql.Open("sqlite3", "file:locked.sqlite?cache=shared")
+    db, err := sql.Open("sqlite3", "file:locked.sqlite?_journal_mode=wal")
     ```

-    Second please set the database connections of the SQL package to 1.
+    To guarantee only one connection is being run at the same time yoi can set the maximum number of database connections to `1`:

     ```go
     db.SetMaxOpenConns(1)
     ```